The Planning Applications Process is dealt with by BCC Development Management Case officers.

 How do I find out when a Planning Committee is meeting and what is on the agenda?

-See the Bristol City Council regulatory committee meetings page for details of the South and East, Central and North area planning committee meeting details.
+See the Bristol City Council regulatory committee meetings page for details of the Development Control A & B planning committee meeting details.

 How do I present my case at a Planning Committee?